A Snapshot of Stomach Cancer

 - A comprehensive analysis of 295 primary gastric adenocarcinomas identified four distinct subtypes, providing the basis for patient stratification and trials of targeted therapies.
 Published July 2014.
 [PubMed Abstract]

 Trends in NCI Funding for Stomach Cancer Research

-The National Cancer Institute's (NCI) investment2 in stomach cancer research increased from $12.4 million in fiscal year (FY) 2008 to $15.4 million in FY 2009 before decreasing to $12.1 million in FY 2012.
-In addition to this funding, NCI supported $2.2 million in stomach cancer research in FY 2009 and FY 2010 using funding from the American Recovery and Reinvestment Act (ARRA).
+NCI’s investment2 in stomach cancer research was $11.2 million in fiscal year (FY) 2013.
+In addition to the funding described in the graph, NCI supported $2.2 million in stomach cancer research in FYs 2009 and 2010 using funding from the American Recovery and Reinvestment Act.